aimclub/FEDOT/docs/source/basics/project_import_export.rst

 ====================================

 When you are working with the FEDOT framework, it becomes necessary to reproduce the created pipeline on another computer with the available data.
-To do this, there are simple functions for exporting and importing **`project'** . **'Project'** in this context means: pipeline, data, and logs.
+To do this, there are simple functions for exporting and importing **`project`** . **'Project'** in this context means: pipeline, data, and logs.

 Exporting a project